onap/archived-cli/README.md

 Debug Mode
 ----------
 To run in debug mode, set following environment variables:
-1. ONAP_CLI_DEBUG - By default its false, otherwise Set to true
+1. CLI_DEBUG - By default its false, otherwise Set to true
-2. ONAP_CLI_DEBUG_PORT - By default it is 5005, otherwise set to new TCP port number
+2. CLI_DEBUG_PORT - By default it is 5005, otherwise set to new TCP port number

 More details
 -------------